How to Lock a Row in Google Sheets

 - Select the “Freeze” option from the drop-down menu.

-Another way to do it is to select “Up to Current Column” or “Up to Current Row,” which will lock every row or column up to the selected cell.
+- Choose “Up to Current Column” or “Up to Current Row,” which will lock every row or column up to the selected cell.

 Once your rows and columns are locked, you can move around the spreadsheet, and they will stay in place.
 When you need to refer to them, you won’t have to navigate back to find them.